Art Green (artist): Biography

 Green was born in Frankfort, Indiana.
 His father was a civil engineer who designed bridges; his mother crafted quilts and grew flowers.
 Green initially set out to be a car designer, though he switched gears to graphic design when he started at the School of the Art Institute of Chicago.
 However, during his first year he had trouble finding enough graphic design classes to take, so he switched his focus once again to painting.
 In 1965, he earned his Bachelor of Fine Arts.

 Green first came to prominence in 1966, when he joined five other recent Art Institute graduates for the first of a series of group exhibitions called The Hairy Who at a series of shows at Chicago's Hyde Park Art Center.
 The strange name reflected the trend in monikers for rock groups of the time.
 The other members of the group were James Falconer, Gladys Nilsson, Jim Nutt, Suellen Rocca, and Karl Wirsum.
 Their work was known for its coarseness and vulgarity.
 It stood in contrast to the sleek and urban work by Manhattan artists at the time, namely Andy Warhol and James Rosenquist.

 Between 1966 and 1967 Green worked at various Chicago public schools teaching seventh grade art.
 Between 1967 and 1968 he worked at Chicago City College as an Instructor.
 Green taught basic design, interior design, and art history.
 The following year he moved to Kendall College of Art and Design, Evanston, Illinois, to assume a position as the Chair of the Fine Arts Department.
 There he taught studio and art history courses.
 In 1969, Green married Natalie Novotny (also a graduate of the Art Institute of Chicago), whose Art Institute education in pattern and fabric design became a strong influence on his work.
 He also accepted a teaching position at the Nova Scotia College of Art and Design University as an assistant professor.

 Finally, in 1975, he received a Canada Council bursary, which enabled him to teach painting and drawing at the University of British Columbia.
 In 1976, he moved to Stratford, Ontario to teach at the University of Waterloo.
 While at UW, he served two terms as Chair of the Fine Arts Department; 1988–1991 and 2000–2002.
-He has been living in Canada ever since with two children, Catherine and Nicholas.
+He lived in Canada ever afterwards with two children, Catherine and Nicholas.

 In 2005, the Kitchener-Waterloo Art Gallery hosted Heavy Weather: Art Green Retrospective in collaboration with the University of Waterloo Art Gallery.
 This exhibition brought together 50 of Green's pieces, loaned from the artist and several private and public collectors in the United States and Canada, as a comprehensive survey of his 40-year career.
 Gary Michael Dault created a soft cover book with the same Heavy Weather title.
 The book contains photographs of the 50 pieces, commentary, and resource images which had inspired Green.

 In 2006, the University of Waterloo gave him emeritus status.

+Green died April 14, 2025, at the age of 83.